kindone/cppproptest/doc/Generators.md

 ## Generator Combinators

+While you can build your own generator manually, it's usually not recommended as there is a better option.
-Generator combinators are toolkit for building a new generator based on existing ones.
-They can be chained as they receive existing generator(s) as argument and returns new generator.
-See [Combinator](Combinators.md) page for the detail.
+Generator combinators are the toolkit for building a new generator based on existing ones.
+They can be chained to create another generator out of themselves, as they receive existing generator(s) as arguments and returns a generator.
+See [Combinators](./Combinators.md) page for the detail.